 - Neoprene: Neoprene is a soft rubber material that is strengthened with nylon webbing which makes it ideal for dogs who spend a lot of their waking hours in the water.
 Neoprene is a comfortable material that is perfect for dogs who enjoy swimming and getting wet.
 It is fast drying and great if your dog or other pets have skin allergies.
 However, there is always a downside.
 Neoprene is more expensive than a regular dog collar and bulkier than nylon.
 Neoprene collars only come in limited designs.

 - Chain: Chain collars are ideal for training purposes however they should be left on your dog when it is home alone or unsupervised.
 This is because chain collars pose as a strangulation risk for dogs particularly in the winter months where metal moves less easily.
 Chain collars are also incompatible with certain leashes and can be very harmful to your dog if not used accordingly.
-Chain collars however are more durable, do not smell if in contact with water, can be helpful if your dog is stubborn and will definitely create that macho image you’ve dreamt off since being tripped over by those year 11s at lunchtime in high school.
+Chain collars however are more durable, do not smell if in contact with water and can be helpful if your dog is stubborn.

 - Nylon: Nylon collars are the most popular collars on the market.
 This is due to their diverse patterns, colours and widths.
 Nylon collar are multipurpose and are ideal for dogs who chill at home or go for walks.
 They are inexpensive and user friendly, however, may become smelly over time, difficult to clean and less durable over time.
 As some dogs are allergic to Nylon I would suggest checking this before purchasing a nylon dog collar.

 - Faux Leather: Faux leather is a vegan option for a leather collar.
 You’re getting the look of leather but the conscience of pleather.
 It is an inexpensive alternative to leather and can come in many different colors and styles.
-However, not all is fine and dandy in the kingdom of a clear conscience as faux leather breaks down quickly, is made from cheaper, person made materials and coloured dies can still bleed and stain fur when in contact with water
+However, not all is fine and dandy as faux leather breaks down quickly, is made from cheaper, person made materials and coloured dies can still bleed and stain fur when in contact with water

 - Biothane: Biothane collars are ideal for water loving furbabies who are in constant contact with the water.
 It is made from a polyester webbing that is powder coated with either polyurethane or polyvinyl materials, and is 100% non-toxic.
 They are a fabulous alternative to leather and neoprene.
 They are softer, less expensive and more flexible.
 They are also easy to clean.
 Biothane will hold up better than any nylon, neoprene, or leather product.
 However, they are not as widely available as other collar materials.